 ● Catching or final position:

-Now, as the bar is moving upward, weightlifters try to catch weight using their chest, but this doesn’t seem right.
-Try to keep your arms relaxed and use them to guide the bar.
+Weightlifters try to catch weight using their chest as the bar moves upward, but this doesn’t seem right.
+So instead, keep your arms relaxed and use them to guide the bar.
 Don’t make the mistake of moving the bar away from your body.

 Keep the bar as close to your body as possible.
-If you have done this step in the right manner, you can quickly rack the bar in your arms.
+If you have done this step correctly, you can quickly rack the bar in your arms.
 Start with beginners’ weightlifting workouts, then move on to advanced.